tectonic-typesetting/tectonic-texlive-bundles/bundles/README.md

  - literal dots should be escaped (like `\.`)

-Matching is implemented using python's re.match(), which evaluates to true if the *whole path* matches this regular expression.
-All paths are relative to texmf-dist.
-For example, when deciding whether to include `/path/to/texmf-dist/tex/file.tex`, we will try to match `/tex/file.tex` against a line in the ignore file.
+Matching is implemented using a regular expression that matches the *whole path*.
+All paths are relative to this bundle's content dir.
+For example, when deciding whether to create `content/texlive/tex/file.tex`, we will try to match `/texlive/tex/file.tex` against a line in the ignore file.

+These paths include the "source" directory so that we may easily extend ignore patterns to other sources files.

 ### A few example patterns:
- - `/tex/.*`: Ignore everything under `texmf-dist/tex`
+ - `/texlive/tex/.*`: Ignore everything under `texmf-dist/tex`
- - `.*\.log`: Ignore all paths ending in `.log`
+ - `.*\.log`: Ignore all paths ending in `.log`, from any source.
  - `fonts`: Nothing will match this pattern.
 All paths begin with at least a `/`
  - `/fonts`: Only the file `/fonts` will match this pattern.
 Subfiles of a directory called `fonts` will *not* match, because the whole string must match.
-The correct way to ignore the `fonts` directory is with the pattern `/fonts/.*`.
+The correct way to ignore the `fonts` directory (of texlive) is with the pattern `/texlive/fonts/.*`.